MaadixNet/ep_maadix_private/README.md

 Installation
 ------------

-In order to use this plugin you have to [configure Etherpad Lite to use MySQL as backend database](https://github.com/ether/etherpad-lite/wiki/How-to-use-Etherpad-Lite-with-MySQL).
+In order to use this plugin you have to [configure Etherpad to use MySQL as backend database](https://github.com/ether/etherpad-lite/wiki/How-to-use-Etherpad-Lite-with-MySQL).

 At the moment you still cannot install the plugin from the administrator interface so you have to clone it: